Suspect Content vs Hacked Files: Two mySites.guru Tools, One Big Difference

 Important

-A Hacked File badge means your site is compromised, not just that one file.
+A file in the Hacked files tool means your site is compromised, not just that one file.
 The attacker got in somehow.
 Deleting the file removes a symptom, not the entry point.

-If you see the badge, switch from triage to incident response: follow our guide to fixing a hacked Joomla or WordPress site, or hand the whole job to fix.mysites.guru for a set-fee cleanup.
+If a file lands in Hacked files, switch from triage to incident response: follow our guide to fixing a hacked Joomla or WordPress site, or hand the whole job to fix.mysites.guru for a set-fee cleanup.

 How do I triage a wall of flagged files?

-Work the list in confidence order: confirmed hacks first, AI verdicts second, manual review last.
+Work in confidence order: the Hacked files tool first, then AI verdicts on the Suspect content list, then manual review.
 This turns a wall of thirty flags into three short queues, and most of the time the third queue is empty by the time you reach it.

-Step 2: AI analysis for everything else.
+Step 2: AI analysis on the Suspect content list.
 Click the AI icon on any single file, or use Analyse Files with AI to queue the lot.
 Each file comes back with a verdict: safe, suspicious, or malicious, with the problem lines identified.
 Verdicts are cached globally by file hash, so the files of a popular plugin have usually been analysed by someone already and come back instantly at no cost.
+A malicious verdict adds that file’s hash to the confirmed list, so the next time anyone meets that exact file, it lands straight in their Hacked files tool.

 Step 3: manually review what’s left.
 For the handful of files the AI marks suspicious, open the matched lines and apply context the AI may lack.
 Does the file belong to a plugin you actually installed?
 Does its modification date match the rest of the package, or did it change last Tuesday at 3am?
 Is it a PHP file sitting in an images folder?
 Compare it against the original extension package if you can.